Can trade repair frayed Turkey-EU-US ties?

 As a regional power to be reckoned with and trusted by all parties, Turkey needs a well-calibrated, confidence-inspiring and multi-vectoral policy, rather than going off track and changing directions and allies in the face of every crisis episode it faces.

-*Mehmet Öğütçü is the chairman and Sanford Henry is a partner at Global Resources Partnership, UK.
+*Mehmet Öğütçü is the chairman and Sanford Henry is a partner at Global Resources Partners, UK.